 Having been fascinated by letterforms since an early age, I drew logos and headlines throughout my school and university years, but never studied design.
 Having become a journalist, I focused on performing arts and media.
 But while in San Francisco in 1987, I chanced upon Emigre’s Rudy Vanderlans, and wrote a short portrait of him for the leading Dutch daily I worked for – De Volkskrant.
-A year later, when in London to interview a choreographer, I saw Neville Brody’s big exhibition at the Victoria & Albert, and managed to talk to him – publishing the extensive interview in a lifestyle monthly I wrote for as a freelancer.
+A year later, when in London to interview a choreographer, I saw Neville Brody’s big exhibition at the Victoria & Albert, and managed to talk to him – publishing the extensive interview in MAN, a lifestyle monthly I contributed to as a freelancer.
 Fascinated by the trailblazing work of Brody and Emigre, I began an intense self-study of the history and theory of type design, and in the early 1990s began writing features about Dutch type designers – Gerard Unger, Martin Majoor, Luc(as) de Groot, LettError, Fred Smeijers – especially for the design trade magazine Items.
 I also published a lengthy report in Items about the very first typography conference I attended: FontShop’s FUSE 95 in Berlin.
 While there, I met lots of emerging type designers, design heroes, and renowned type writers.